 For the greenhouse scenario, we collected data in a greenhouse at Campus Klein-Altendorf near Bonn, Germany, which we provide as validation and test sets.
-As before, the collected data is comprised of measurements of two different sensors: (i) RGB-D frames collected with an autonomous robot equipped with three Intel RealSense d435i cameras mounted on a robotic platform as described by Smitt et al. [32] and (ii) high-precision scans of individual sweet
+As before, the collected data is comprised of measurements of two different sensors.
+First, RGB-D frames collected with an autonomous robot equipped with three Intel RealSense d435i cameras mounted on a robotic platform as described by Smitt et al. [36] and, second, high-precision scans of individual sweet

-Fig. 3: Measuring procedure to align greenhouse RGB-D frames with the corresponding ground truth point cloud generated by the handheld LiDAR scanner.
+Fig. 3: Measuring procedure to align greenhouse RGB-D frames with the corresponding ground truth point cloud generated by the LiDAR.
 Given two recordings with and without markers, we first align the photogrammetric point clouds via a transformation T, which allows us to associate the sweet peppers without and with markers.
 Based on the markers and manually identified pins, we are able to determine the transformation of the scanned fruit in the RGB-D frame yielding the final registration.

-peppers obtained with the aforementioned handheld LiDAR scanner as ground truth measurement.
+peppers obtained with the aforementioned LiDAR as ground truth measurement.